Hifumi1337/Gotta-Catch-em-All-Room/README.md

 ## Question 3

-After locating the first two Pokemon, you'll move over to the '/etc/' directory, and there will be a weird directory located there title 'Why_am_i_here?'.
+After locating the first two Pokemon, you'll move over to the '/etc/' directory, and there will be a weird directory located there titled 'Why_am_i_here?'.

 After changing into the correct directory, you'll see the file we need for our third question!